How to Create NPS Surveys with HubSpot Service Hub

 To gain valuable customer feedback, here's what you need to know about creating NPS surveys in the HubSpot Service Hub.

 NPS (Net Promoter Score) Surveys measure customer satisfaction and loyalty by asking customers to rate their likelihood of recommending a product or service to others on a scale of 1-10.
 NPS Surveys provide valuable insights into customer perceptions and can help businesses identify areas of improvement.

 The HubSpot Service Hub is a customer service and support platform that allows businesses to manage customer interactions and improve the overall customer experience.
 With HubSpot Service Hub, businesses can create and send NPS Surveys to customers, track and analyze survey results, and use the data to improve customer service.
 Surveys are available in HubSpot Service Hub Enterprise and Pro level subscriptions.

 Setting Up Your Survey

-Once you're ready to set up your first NPS Survey in HubSpot, follow these steps:
+Once you're ready to set up your first NPS Survey in the HubSpot Platform, follow these steps:

 Log into your HubSpot account and navigate to the Surveys & Feedback section.